AlexandruJurju/LeetCode-Problems/LeetCode/Code Solutions.md

 ##
 ### Java
 https://leetcode.com/problems/remove-duplicates-from-sorted-array/solutions/3676877/best-method-100-c-java-python-beginner-friendly/
 The Intuition is to use two pointers, i and j, to iterate through the array.
 The variable j is used to keep track of the current index where a unique element should be placed.
-The initial value of j is 1 since the first element in the array is always unique and doesn't need to be changed
+The initial value of j is 1 since the first element in the array is always unique and doesn't need to be changed.

 ```
 public int removeDuplicates(int[] nums) {
 	int j = 1;
 	for (int i = 1; i < nums.length; i++) {
+		// if you find a unique element
 		if (nums[i] != nums[i - 1]) {
+			// update nums[j] with the value of the unique element at nums[i] and increment j to mark the next position for a new unique element
 			nums[j] = nums[i];
 			j++;
 		}